Tigger32222/Tigger32222/README.md

 - 👋 Hi, I’m @Tigger32222
 - 👀 I’m interested in ...
-Jr Web Development, IT Analysts, Help Desk, Everything IT!
+Jr Web Development, IT Analysts, Help Desk, Everything IT and Crypto!
 - 🌱 I’m currently learning ...
 Front End Web Development
 - 💞️ I’m looking to collaborate on ...
 Development of something amazing!
 - 📫 How to reach me ...
 Uniquesky@protonmail.com